symmetry-mag/style-guide/docs/writing-about-culture-ethnicity-and-race.md

 - The Radical Copyeditor published a guide “[Thirty Everyday Phrases that Perpetuate the Oppression of Indigenous Peoples](https://radicalcopyeditor.com/2020/10/12/thirty-everyday-phrases-that-perpetuate-the-oppression-of-indigenous-peoples/).”
 In it, Kapitan writes: “It might seem harmless when your boss mentions the need for a powwow among the company’s executives or an online quiz promises to reveal your spirit animal, but everyday language like this is a result of centuries of violence and continues to perpetuate stereotypes that have real-life impacts on Native communities.”
 - The book *Elements of Indigenous Style* notes: “An entire lexicon of terminology commonly used in reference to Indigenous Peoples came out of the discipline of anthropology, and to a lesser extent, archaeology.
 Both disciplines tend to view Indigenous Peoples as remnants of the past, and many terms tend to denigrate and dehumanize Indigenous Peoples.
 They have often presented Indigenous Peoples as ‘primitive’ societies that should be documented before they inevitably develop into modern, Western-based peoples (i.e., ‘the vanishing race’).
 These precepts clearly go against the Indigenous cultural principles that Indigenous Peoples have vibrant, evolving cultures based on ancient fundamentals.” (pg.
 52)
-- *Elements of Indigenous Style* cautions writers and editors to watch out for “how the attitudes of colonialism are embedded in word choices,” explaining: “Colonial language communicates paternalism—the idea that Indigenous Peoples are not capable of thinking and acting for themselves.
+- *Elements of Indigenous Style* cautions writers and editors to watch out for “how the attitudes of colonialism are embedded in word choices,” explaining: “Colonial language communicates paternalism&mdash;the idea that Indigenous Peoples are not capable of thinking and acting for themselves.
 Paternalism shows up in word choices like this: ‘The Numbered Treaties provided First Nations with reserves, education, and health care.’
 The problem here is that First Nations sound like passive recipients of benefits, instead of active negotiators of Treaty Rights.” (pg.
 75-76)
 - *Elements of Indigenous Style* also advises: “Avoid the common error of describing Indigenous Peoples in the past tense.” (pg.
 97)
 - The Native American Journalists Association published a [flowchart](https://najanewsroom.com/wp-content/uploads/2018/11/Expert-FINAL-letter.pdf) to help reporters decide whether a source can serve as an Indigenous expert.
 The main message: Make sure you find an actual expert, instead of just interviewing any Indigenous person with an opinion.
 - As writer Debra Utacia Krol, an enrolled member of the Xolon Salinan Tribe, mentions in an [article in The *Open Notebook*](https://www.theopennotebook.com/2019/06/18/covering-indigenous-communities-with-respect-and-sensitivity/), organizations that can help you find an expert include the [Association of Tribal Archives, Libraries & Museums](https://www.atalm.org/) and the [Native American and Indigenous Studies Association](https://www.naisa.org/).